-In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity.
+In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging- Contracts in Entity's Own Equity.
 ASU 2020-06 eliminates the beneficial conversion and cash conversion accounting models for convertible instruments.
 It also amends the accounting for certain contracts in an entity's own equity that are currently accounted for as derivatives because of specific settlement provisions.
 In addition, ASU 2020-06 modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted EPS computation.
 The amendments in ASU 2020-06 are effective for smaller reporting companies as defined by the SEC for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
 The Company is currently evaluating the impact of ASU 2020-06 on its financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Losses (Topic 326), Measurement of Credit Losses on Financial Instruments, as clarified in subsequent amendments.
 ASU 2016-13 changes the impairment model for certain financial instruments.
 The new model is a forward-looking expected loss model and will apply to financial assets subject to credit losses and measured at amortized cost and certain off-balance sheet credit exposures.
 This includes loans, held-to-maturity debt securities, loan commitments, financial guarantees and net investments in leases, as well as trade receivables.
 For available-for-sale debt securities with unrealized losses, credit losses will be measured in a manner similar to today, except that the losses will be recognized as allowances rather than reductions in the amortized cost of the securities.
 In October 2019, the FASB voted to delay the effective date of this standard.
 Topic 326 will be effective for the Company for fiscal years beginning after December 15, 2022.
 Early adoption is permitted.
-The Company is currently assessing the effect that this ASU will have on its financial position, results of operations, and disclosures.
+The Company is currently evaluating the effects of this ASU on its financial statements and related disclosures and does not expect there to be a material impact.